How Often to Change Motorcycle Oil and Why?

 Step 5.
 Time to install a new filter.
 When you’re satisfied that the filter/plug housing is completely drained, take your new filter and smear some of your new oil engine onto its sealing ring with the help of your finger (some manufacturers recommend you to fill the filter with oil first or put it straight on; consult your user manual for more info).

-Screw the new filter by hand and then attach the adapter with wrench installed to tighten it.
+Screw the new filter by hand and then attach the adapter with a wrench installed to tighten it.

 Step 6.
 Time to put back the drain plug.
 Refit a new washer to your engine drain plug and then screw it into the sump by hand.
 Be sure to use the torque wrench (check the manufacturer recommended torque setting) to tighten it up fully.